zueai/create-mcp/README.md

 - Adds it to Claude Desktop
 - Copies the MCP server command to your clipboard so you can paste it into Cursor

-For cloning existing servers:

-- Clones the repository from GitHub
-- Installs dependencies
-- Sets up a new MCP secret
-- Deploys to your Cloudflare account
-- Adds it to Claude Desktop
-- Copies the MCP server command to your clipboard

 ## Development

 To start hacking on your MCP server: